 Let’s not forget protein: The new USDA plate restricts the protein content to less than one fourth of our diet.
 A wise move, given Americans’ ravenous (and unhealthy) approach to protein foods with high saturated fats.
 This also of course conflicts with high-protein fad diets.

 Unlike fruits, vegetables and whole grains, Americans have no lack of protein in their diets.
 The western diet already contains an incredible amount of protein.
 According to the numbers, Americans eat far beyond the amount of protein required for health.
-According to an analysis of the National Health and Nutrition Examination Survey, American children consume an average of 56 (± 14) grams per day while adults consume 91 (± 22) grams per day.
+According to an analysis of the National Health and Nutrition Examination Survey, American children consume an average of 56 grams of protein per day while adults consume 91 (± 22) grams per day.
 This is significantly higher than the 25-50 grams of protein consumed by adults in most healthy traditional diets around the world.

 This amount of protein in the American diet is also significantly higher than the World Health Organization recommendations for protein consumption, and even higher than the (higher) U.S. RDA levels.
 The U.S. recommended daily allowance for protein is 0.8 grams per kilogram (2.2 lbs) of body weight.
 Even this higher RDA converts to 54 grams for an (adult) person weighing 150 pounds.
 Americans eat on average nearly double that amount.